UKCloud/documentation/articles/other/other-faq-g11.md

 ### What is Dedicated Compute v2?

 Dedicated Compute v2 is a flexible solution designed where guaranteed performance is required.
 Hosts are assigned for a customer’s sole use and enables granular configuration to meet individual workload requirements.
-Dedicated Compute v2 utilises our public VMWare storage and provides on-demand flexibility, with either Tier 1 or Tier 2 storage options available.
+Dedicated Compute v2 utilises our public VMware storage and provides on-demand flexibility, with either Tier 1 or Tier 2 storage options available.

 ### What is Extended Network Support from UKCloud?